Heart Arrhythmia Procedure in Los Angeles, CA

 Tachycardia, which is defined by a heart rate that’s more than 100 beats per minute, occurs when the electrical signals in the atria are released in an uncontrolled manner, causing a fast heart rhythm.
 Some symptoms of tachycardia include an uncomfortable heartbeat that causes shortness of breath, dizziness, sweating and chest pain.
 Tachycardia can be seen in three different forms:

-- Ventricular tachycardia – starts in ventricles
+- Ventricular tachycardia, which starts in the ventricles.

-- Supraventricular tachycardia – begins above ventricles
+- Supraventricular tachycardia, which begins above the ventricles.

 Having bradycardia means that your heart beats very slowly, typically less than 60 beats per minute.
 While in many cases, a slow heart rate is healthy, it can also be a sign of a problem with the heart and its electrical system.
-Common symptoms of bradycardia are similar to tachycardia and include dizziness, shortness of breath, exhaustion and chest pain.
+Common symptoms of bradycardia are similar to tachycardia and include dizziness, shortness of breath, exhaustion, and chest pain.